SecondFlight/ClashOfBlocks/README.md

 ClashOfBlocks
 =============
-A Clash of Clans inspired, Bukkit Plugin!
+A Clash of Clans inspired Bukkit plugin!